AntonFagerberg/rackla/README.md

 ```

 ### join
-Returns a new `Rackla` struct by joining the encapsulated types from two
+Returns a new `Rackla` struct by joining the encapsulated elements from two
 `Rackla` structs.

 Example: